 Charles I was determined to bring the Scottish church under the rule of bishops appointed by the crown, as in England.
 This Episcopalian system went against the set-up of the Scottish Presbyterian church, which was governed by elders and ministers, the latter were chosen by their own congregations.

-The controversial Anglican coronation ceremony imposed by Charles was regarded as a propaganda exercise for his ‘high’ view of kingship and raised the hackles of the more Presbyterian of the king's subjects.
+The controversial Anglican coronation ceremony imposed by Charles was regarded as a propaganda exercise for his ‘high church’ view of kingship and raised the hackles of the more Presbyterian of the king's subjects.
 Charles believed that the king had a divine right to rule, and that, as king, he was the spiritual Head of the Church.
 The Presbyterians, however, could not accept this: for them, Jesus Christ was the Head of the Church.

 Five years later, in 1638, Scots across the country banded together in opposition to Charles I’s religious and political policies by signing the National Covenant, a pledge between the Scottish people and God to uphold Presbyterian values.
 Those who supported the National Covenant were known as Covenanters.
 You can find out more about the Covenanters in the story about Alexander Peden’s mask.